Skip to main content

 Course Rating Criteria

-I'm going to rank classes similarly to this video from Tamer Shaheen, who ranks his mechanical engineering classes in a tier list.
+I'm going to rank classes similarly to this video from Tamer Shaheen: Ranking Engineering Courses from Easiest to Hardest, who ranks his mechanical engineering classes in a tier list.
 Similarly to his video, I will ask these four questions:

 1. How difficult is it to grasp the course content?